ryma2fhir/FHIR_IG_BASE_TEST/README.md

-# NHSE FHIR PRogrammes IG repo
+# NHSE FHIR Programmes IG repo

 This repo is the source for all FHIR assets to https://simplifier.net/nhs-england-programme-implementation-guides.